x

 When do you need usability testing?

 Usability testing has the advantage of being a very flexible method, which means you can conduct usability tests at any point during the design or development process.
-You can conduct usability tests during the early stages, on your design prototypes, as well as later in the development process, on live websites or apps.
+You can conduct usability tests during the early stages, on your design prototypes and incorporate results in frther design process, as well as later in the development process, on live websites or apps.

 We recommend running several rounds of usability tests throughout development.
 This type of iterative process will help you pinpoint the usability issues early on and leave more time for fixing them.
 Start by creating a usability testing plan and define at what stages you’re going to conduct your usability tests at.
 Here are some common stages of testing the usability of products: